What is a business credit card?

 Capital on Tap was co-founded by CEO David Luck, George Karibian and Jan Farrarons under New Wave Capital Limited in 2012.
 Since then, the company has helped over 100,000 businesses across the UK, providing over £1.5 billion in finance.

 They believe that business funding shouldn’t be complicated or time-consuming, so there’s no surprise that they’ve managed to help so many businesses in just 8 years.

 The capital on tap business mastercard allows you to choose to spend on the go, or transfer your available balance into your business bank account.
 It is one of the easier funding products to be approved for, and submitting an application won’t harm your credit score.
 To start the process:

-- Step 1: Complete their online application form, this will take just two minutes.
+- Apply Online: Complete their online application form, this will take just two minutes.
 Be prepared to disclose basic personal and business information as well as your registered trading number.

-- Step 2: Shortly after you will receive your funding options.
+- Create a Capital on Tap account: Shortly after you will receive your funding options.
 Once you have made your decision you can go ahead and sign up for a Capital On Tap account.

-- Step 3: Capital on Tap credit cards are sent out the very same day, you can expect to receive your card within just 4 business days and be able to access up to £50,000 in funding instantly.
+- Receive the business credit card: Capital on Tap credit cards are sent out the very same day, you can expect to receive your card within just 4 business days and be able to access up to £50,000 in funding instantly.